Jprogram01/Allen-Resume/docs/index.md

     -MERN stack

 __Other Skills__
-    -Project Managment with Jira Boards
+    -Project management with Jira Boards
     -Continual Integration with Jenkins pipeline

 ### Internships